huntdatacenter/docs/docs/working-in-your-lab/technical-tools/terminal-multiplexers.md

 ### Learning more about Screen

 If you want to learn more about Screen, including how to use multiple windows and split screens check out the [How to Install and Use Screen on an Ubuntu Cloud Server](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server) tutorial or the comprehensive [Screen User's Manual](https://www.gnu.org/software/screen/manual/).

-## tmux

-[tmux](https://github.com/tmux/tmux/wiki) is a newer and popular alternative to GNU Screen.
-There are many good online introductions to tmux such as [A Quick and Easy Guide to tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) and the online book [The Tao of tmux](https://leanpub.com/the-tao-of-tmux/read).

 ## Byobu